ammoryindub/Python/README.md

 - nested lists

-- difference between a tuple and a list
+- the difference between a tuple and a list

 # list is mutable  while a tuple is immutable